httpcats/http.cat/README.md

 Thanks to @girliemac for creating the amazing http status cats images.

-Thanks to @pfdborges for creating the http.cat logo
+Thanks to @pfdborges for creating the http.cat logo.

+Thanks to @nataly-enne for the status 501 image.

 ## License